jundalisay/spblist/content/en/research/whittaker/aether/chapter-01f.md

 <!-- This he proposed to translate into Latin, and to publish in that language together with a treatise on the Optics of Telescopes; but the work of translation making little progress, after a delay of twelve years, he decided to print the work on wave-theory in its original form.  -->

 Hooke's hypothesis was that light is essentially a form of motion.

-Huygens proved it by the effects observed with burning-glasses.
+Huygens proved this by the effects observed with burning-glasses.
 The combustion induced at the focus of the glass dissociated the molecules of bodies.
 This was a certain sign of motion.

 In conformity to the Cartesian philosophy, we seek the cause of all natural phenomena in purely mechanical actions.

 Is that motion caused by the medium, as supposed in Hooke's theory?

 Or is that motion like that of a flight of arrows, as in the corpuscular theory?

-Huygens decided that Hooke's theory is the only tenable one, since beams of light proceeding in directions inclined to each other do not interfere with each other in any way.
+Huygens decided that Hooke's theory is the only tenable one.
+This is because beams of light proceeding in directions inclined to each other do not interfere with each other in any way.

 Torricelli previously showed that light is transmitted as readily through a vacuum as through air.

 From this, Huygens inferred that the medium or aether in which the propagation takes place must penetrate all matter, and be present even in all vacuums.

 The process of wave-propagation he discussed and is now named after him.[45]